Kirstenbosch National Botanical Garden: Recreational use

 Kirstenbosch regularly exhibits Zimbabwean stone sculptures in the gardens.
 Many of the artists are associated with Chapungu Sculpture Park in Zimbabwe.

-In summer, a popular series of outdoor concerts is held in the gardens on Sunday evenings.
+In summer, a popular series of outdoor concerts, called Summer Sunset Concerts, is held in the gardens on Sunday evenings.
 Many well-known local artists such as the Cape Town Philharmonic Orchestra, Johnny Clegg, The Parlotones, Ike Moriz, Arno Carstens, Goldfish, and Mango Groove have performed here.
 In recent years, several international performers such as Michael Bublé and Cliff Richard have also held concerts on the Kirstenbosch stage.

+Activists have occasionally sought to prevent certain South African musicians from performing at the Summer Sunset Concerts at Kirstenbosch.
+In 2025, it was reported that pro-Palestinian groups, including the Palestine Solidarity Campaign and Mothers4Gaza, called for the removal of David Scott (known by his stage name The Kiffness) from the concert lineup and planned protests at Kirstenbosch.
+Concert organisers, including Kirstenbosch and SANBI, proceeded with the musical performance and deployed additional security measures to manage disruptions by protesters.

 Recognition

 In 2015, the International Garden Tourism Awards Body declared Kirstenbosch Botanical Gardens the International Garden of the Year.

 South African National Biodiversity Institute

 In 1951, the Botanical Research Institute (BRI) was created from the Division of Botany, Pretoria, and in turn, became the National Botanical Institute (NBI) in 1989.
 In 2004, the National Botanical Institute was absorbed into a broader configuration, the SANBI, by the National Environmental Management: Biodiversity Act (NEMBA).

 Since 1921, NBI has published a scientific botanical journal, Bothalia.
 In 2014, it was renamed Bothalia – African Biodiversity and Conservation to reflect the broader scope of SANBI.